AdamAlNajar/cats/Compiling.md

 2. Extract the zip so that the structure looks something like this : (cats-main -> game files here)
 3. open the terminal in your newly extracted cats-main.
 4. run this command `lime test windows` if you are on windows, and this applies to mac and linux.

+### Note :
+you can only compile to the platform that you are on. so if you are on mac u can only compile to mac. and compiling to web is no longer supported due to the discord rpc also, there are no mod players, just compile and play with the assets, code wtv u want just dont forget to credit this game.

 ## what now?
 So, if you liked the game you can find a build of it in the `export` folder in the game files